Dai Anlan: Memorials and honours

 When the 200th Division returned to China, Dai's coffin was greeted by tens of thousands of mourners.
 In July 1942, he was given a state burial in Quanzhou, Guangxi, the home base of his division.
 Chiang Kai-shek composed an elegy in his memory and posthumously promoted his rank from major general to lieutenant general.
 As Dai's memorial service was held in Quanzhou, the Communist leader Mao Zedong, then based in Yan'an, composed the following poem:

 In 1944, when the Japanese launched the Operation Ichi-Go and attacked Guangxi, Dai's coffin was temporarily moved to Guiyang for protection.
 After the end of World War II, a permanent tomb was built for him on the scenic Mount Zhe in Wuhu, overlooking his hometown.
 When his coffin was reburied in 1947, the funeral procession was 1.5 km long.

 On 28 October 1942, US President Franklin D. Roosevelt awarded Dai the Legion of Merit medal, making him the first Chinese soldier to receive a military medal from the United States.
 In 1945, US President Harry S. Truman and Secretary of War Henry L. Stimson signed a certificate for the award.
 The medal and certificate were destroyed during the Cultural Revolution.
 In the 1980s, when Dai's eldest son Dai Fudong was a visiting scholar in the US, he wrote President Ronald Reagan to request a reissue of the items.
 His request was granted, and Fudong later donated the medal and certificate to the Military Museum of the Chinese People's Revolution.

 In 1975, the Chunghwa Post of Taiwan issued a set of six stamps to commemorate the 30th anniversary of victory over Japan, featuring six national heroes who died in the war: Zhang Zizhong, Gao Zhihang, Sa Shijun, Xie Jinyuan, Yan Haiwen, and Dai Anlan.

 In 2013, Dai's children, together with other descendants of the soldiers of the 200th Division, built a Buddhist pagoda in Mogaung to commemorate Dai Anlan and other soldiers who died in the Burma Campaign.

+Plucking Vetches is a poem in the Chinese classic poem collection Shi that speaks of a soldier departing his family to engage in warfare against barbarians.